guoyu511/vertx-mysql-binlog-client/README.md

 A Vert.x client allowing applications tapping into MySQL replication stream.

-It uses [MySQL Binary Log connector](https://github.com/shyiko/mysql-binlog-connector-java) to interact with the MySQL which implemented the MySQL binlog protocol.
+It uses [MySQL Binary Log connector](https://github.com/shyiko/mysql-binlog-connector-java) to interact with the MySQL which implemented the MySQL binlog protocol by java.

+## How to use

 ### Configure your MySQL master